 It redefines India as a nation for the Hindus, moving away from its proclaimed secularism.
 Even if India retains the ‘secular’ character, the act changes the psychological perception of how one views India.
 It enables a consciousness that India is a holy land for all Hindus worldwide and that Muslims have been benevolently sheltered within a predominately Hindu nation.

 The nationwide implementation of NRC would be detrimental to Muslims, as many of whom would not be able to produce the papers that the government intends to seek from an individual.
-Evoking Derrida’s notion of ‘conditional hospitality,’ the Muslims are recognised and tolerated as the guest while also reminding them that it is not their own home.
+Evoking Derrida’s notion of ‘conditional hospitality,’ the Muslims are recognised and tolerated as the guests while also reminding them that it is not their own home.

-The RISe of Hindu Nationalism
+The Rise of Hindu Nationalism

 The CAA is a larger project of ‘numerical domination’ of Hindus, a basic premise of Hindu nationalism.
 To the proponents of this doctrine, India can retain its Hindu character only with the preponderance of numerical Hinduism.
 To Vinayak Damodar Savarkar, the term ‘Hindutva’ meant the quality of being a Hindu.